 They result from long-term struggles and difficulties that an individual has experienced and cannot cope with anymore.

-Losing all hope and having a feeling of not being able to change is one reason to attempt suicide.
+Losing all hope and feeling stressed and having a feeling of not being able to change is one reason to feel suicidal or attempt suicide.

 This feeling very often overshadows all the good things that are happening in that individual’s life.